The words “leader” and “manager” are often used interchangeably, but they’re not the same thing. We’ll walk you through the differences.

 You can, though, conduct your own informal 360-degree assessment.
 Here’s a sample approach to do this:

 - Email stakeholders to alert them of your informal 360.
-Reach out to those whose opinion would be valuable to you.
+Reach out to your team members and others whose opinions would be valuable to you.
 Let them know that in the coming weeks you’ll be reaching out to them and asking them to give you constructive feedback on your performance.
 Share with them that you’d like to hear two areas where you’re doing well and two areas where you’d like to improve, as their insight would be valuable for your career development.

 - Schedule your 1:1’s.
 After your email, schedule your 1:1s with each respective stakeholder.
 Try to do this a week after you send your email; that will give people time to prepare their remarks.